 Altitude sickness : In some resorts which are very high, notably those in the US Rockies, a small number of travellers suffer from altitude sickness.
 Symptoms include, headache, nausea, fatigue and shortness of breath.
 Ideally, you should avoid travelling directly to super-high resorts.
 If visiting Colorado, a night in Denver (1600m asl) might help - but this is not always possible, so it is important to take certain precautions:

-- Reduce alcohol intake - this has a greater effect at altitude
+• Reduce alcohol intake - this has a greater effect at altitude; and

 If you are concerned about altitude sickness or if you have heart, circulatory or respiratory problems then we advise that you consult your GP before travelling.